ch-stark/rhacm-workshop/07. Applying-Policies-Using-ArgoCD/README.md

 # Exercise 7 - Using ArgoCD PolicyGenerator and Kustomize

-In this exercise you will go through the Compliance features that come with Open Policy Agent Gatekeeper and the Compliance Operator.
-You will apply a number of policies to the cluster in order to comply with global security and management standards.
+In this exercise you will apply policies using ArgoCD

 ## PolicyGenerator